 And yet Jesus is the one good king to whom the righteous rulers of legend and literature all point.
 He, too, comes to us in a humble position, as a God birthed in a stable, crucified as a criminal, before being exalted to glory.
 He, too, overcomes the enemy armies—in his case, the very armies of Evil itself.
 He, too, saves us from affliction—not merely pestilence, but the very disease within our souls.
 He not only ushers us into a time of peace and prosperity but makes it permanent.
 As N.T.
 Wright says in Simply Christian, “He will put the world to rights.”

 This is why Christ the King is the perfect end to the church year.
 It reminds us of the king we need, and the king who began and great work and is bringing it to fulfillment.
 In the words of Michael Bird,

 God’s story according to the gospel requires a final divine act to bring a rebellious world into order and to put it under the power of our heavenly king.
 The final chapter in this saga includes the glorious return of Jesus Christ to establish his kingdom fully and finally.Michael F. Bird, What Christians Ought to Believe

 See, that’s a conclusion worth sticking around for!

-So, now that Christ the King lets us know where the story is going, it’s time for Advent to begin, and for us to feel the longing to reach the final chapter.
+So, now that the Feast of Christ the King lets us know where the story is going, it’s time for Advent to begin, and for us to feel the longing to reach the final chapter.